LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/DCAF Hands On.md

 # DCAF Hands on

+The older versions of the Hands On can be found in the Old Directory.
 There are 3  hands-on  will get you started with DCAF

 # Hands-On 1: Creating a DCAF Application
 This is the recommended start point for DCAF in this Hands On we will cover how to create a DCAF application and configure it using modules that already exist.